FOR IMMEDIATE RELEASE

 - Mayor Ken Shetter, City of Burleson - $123.13

-The money raised by mayors will be used by The Salvation Army to provide vital services that serve children and families in the Mid-Cities area.
+The money raised by the mayors will be used by The Salvation Army to provide vital services that serve children and families in the Mid-Cities area.

 In 2009, former Arlington Mayor Robert Cluck and Mansfield Mayor David Cook competed in the very first Mayoral Red Kettle Challenge.
 Since then, other Mid-Cities mayors have progressively joined the challenge.
 Last year, six mayors competed to raise $90,445.